Advances and challenges in single-molecule electron transport: Conclusions

-\paragraph*{Molecular wires.} Quite generally, long molecular wires open interesting perspectives for studying new effects related to strong electronic correlations and topology.
+{\i Molecular wires.} Quite generally, long molecular wires open interesting perspectives for studying new effects related to strong electronic correlations and topology.
 For instance, polymethines can form topological insulators realizing, {\it e.g.}, the Su-Schrieffer-Heeger model \cite{Heeger1988}.
-Indeed, first indications of topological edge modes in single molecules have been reported only very recently by \textcite{Gunasekaran2018} and, in particular, by \textcite{Groning2018}.
-Much more is to be expected here to come, such as studies on the formation of topological defects (`solitons') and their propagation inside the wire.
-In wires that are closer to a metallic state, strong correlation effects are expected including spin liquids.
-As a relatively simple example illustrating the prospect, we mention the oligoacenes; they might exhibit a correlated phase or a band gap oscillating with increasing wire length \cite{Schmitteckert2017,Setten2019}.
+Indeed, first indications of topological edge modes in single molecules { have been reported only very recently by \textcite{Gunasekaran2018} and, in particular, by \textcite{Groning2018}.
+Much more is to be expected here to come, such as studies on the formation of topological defects (`solitons') and their propagation inside the wire.} In wires that are closer to a metallic state, strong correlation effects are expected including spin liquids.
+As a relatively simple example illustrating the prospect, we mention the oligoacenes; {they represent a research field in its own right, with a respectable body of literature, because they might exhibit a correlated phase \cite{Shen2018}.
+Recently, it has been proposed that oligoacenes might exhibit a band gap oscillating with increasing wire length \cite{Schmitteckert2017}; see \textcite{Setten2019} for a recent overview. }

-\paragraph*{Molecular Kondo chains.} Since single-molecule Kondo effects are abundant in the literature, a natural next step would be to take a look at molecular Kondo-clusters and networks interfacing a normal metal.
+{\it Molecular Kondo chains.} Since single-molecule Kondo effects are abundant in the literature, a natural next step would be to take a look at molecular Kondo-clusters and networks interfacing a normal metal.
 While reports with such systems exist, deviations from the single-molecule Kondo behavior are rare \cite{Tsukahara2011,Dilullo2012,Fernandez2015}.
 The prospect, here, is to engineer a strongly-correlated phase, such as a heavy-fermion metal or a Kondo insulator.

-\paragraph*{Molecules and superconductivity: towards Majorana modes.} When magnetic molecules weakly couple to superconductors, the remnant of the molecule's magnetic moment can be seen as a pair of in-gap resonances \cite{Hatter2015,Island2017}, termed Yu-Shiba-Rusinov states.
+{\it Molecules and superconductivity: towards Majorana modes.} When magnetic molecules weakly couple to superconductors, the remnant of the molecule's magnetic moment can be seen as a pair of in-gap resonances \cite{Hatter2015,Island2017}, termed Yu-Shiba-Rusinov states.
 The versatility and control allowed by the molecular design has facilitated the observation of a quantum phase-transition \cite{Farinacci2018}.
-The intense activity in this field is motivated by theoretical predictions of Majorana modes in spin chains \cite{Choy2011,Nadj-Perge2013,Pientka2013}.
+The intense activity in this field is motivated by theoretical predictions of Majorana modes in spin chains { \cite{Choy2011,Nadj-Perge2013,Pientka2013}.}